gaepdit/air-web/TEMPLATE-HOW-TO.md

 * [ ] Rename or search and replace the following terms. *(Caution: not all of these will be visible in the Visual Studio solution view.)*
     - [ ] "MY_APP_NAME" - Replace with the readable display name of the app.
     - [ ] "MY_APP" - Replace with the short name or acronym of the app.
-    - [ ] `MyApp`:
+    - [x] `MyApp`:
-        - [ ] Rename the root namespace for the app.
+        - [x] Rename the root namespace for the app.
-        - [ ] Update the `<RootNamespace>` element in each "csproj" file.
+        - [x] Update the `<RootNamespace>` element in each "csproj" file.
-        - [ ] Update the namespace in the "_ViewImports.cshtml" file.
+        - [x] Update the namespace in the "_ViewImports.cshtml" file.
-        - [ ] Update the exclusions in the coverlet commands in the "sonarcloud-scan.yml" file.
+        - [x] Update the exclusions in the coverlet commands in the "sonarcloud-scan.yml" file.
-        - [ ] Update the exclusions in the "finecodecoverage-settings.xml" file.
+        - [x] Update the exclusions in the "finecodecoverage-settings.xml" file.
     - [x] "template-app" - Search and replace with the repository name.
 This will affect the following:
         - [x] The LocalDB database name in various connection strings.
         - [x] The project key in the "sonarcloud-scan.yml" workflow file.
         - [x] The URLs in the GitHub and SonarCloud badges in the "README.md" file.
         - [x] The URL on the support page.
+* [ ] Change the port numbers in the "launchSettings.json" file to be unique.

 ## Customize the application